ishine/ishine/README.md

 ### Hi 👋, I'm ishine.

-- 🔭 I’m currently working on ASR, TTS, VC, SVS.
+- 🔭 I’m currently working on TTS, VC, SVS, ASR.
+- voice conversion/changer @ dubbing-ai.com

 <!--
 **ishine/ishine** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.